Justlearn

 Linguists, teachers and other language scientists have been trying to classify all the languages in the world and make one general list where anyone can see all the languages from the hardest to the easiest ones.
 It would be ideal, but that isn’t possible.

 The institute created a list of all languages dividing them into five categories.
 Each category shows how many hours or weeks it takes to learn a particular language to achieve the conversational level.
 The ranking is however made only for English speakers.
-So, if you are a native Chinese or Arabian speaker who wants to learn Japanese, the list, unfortunately, won’t be helpful for you.
+So, if you are a native Chinese or Arabic speaker who wants to learn Japanese, the list, unfortunately, won’t be helpful for you.

 The Japanese language belongs to category 5.
 Languages from this category are classified as the ones that are extremely difficult for native English speakers.
 This means that to achieve the conversational level of Japanese, it’ll take at least 88 weeks or 2.200 hours.